michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 2

-1. Why do the heathen rage, and the people imagine a vain thing?rage: or, tumultuously assembleimagine: Heb. meditate
+1. Why do the heathen rage, and the people imagine a vain thing?

 2. The kings of the earth set themselves, and the rulers take counsel together, against the Lord, and against his anointed, saying,